watheia/blowdryer-diffplug/README.md

 ## Available scripts (without `.gradle` extension)

 - **spotless/freshmark** - applies to `*.gradle` and `*.md`
+  - if `com.diffplug.spotless-changelog` is applied in this or the parent project, then `versionLast` will be set in freshmark
 - **spotless/java** - applies to `*.gradle` and java sourcesets
   - `干.proj('license', 'supported: apache')`
 - **base/java8** - sets up java 8 with UTF-8, clean eclipse projects, and mavenCentral